canonical/kafka-operator/docs/index.md

 Charmed Kafka operates Apache Kafka on physical systems, Virtual Machines (VM) and a wide range of cloud and cloud-like environments, including AWS, Azure, OpenStack and VMWare.

-Charmed Kafka is a solution designed and developed for helping organizations and DB administrators automating Apache Kafka operations management from day 0 to day 2, across multiple cloud environments and substrates.
+Charmed Kafka is a solution designed and developed for helping organizations and administrators to automate Apache Kafka operations from day 0 to day 2, across multiple cloud environments and platforms.

 [note]
 Canonical has also developed the [Charmed Kafka K8s operator]((/t/charmed-kafka-k8s-documentation/10296)) to support Kafka in Kubernetes environments.